catppuccin/typst/src/tidy/styles.typ

 #import "@preview/tidy:0.3.0"
 #import "@preview/tidy:0.3.0": utilities

-/// A style thst can be used to generate documentation using #link("https://typst.app/universe/package/tidy")[Tidy] for the Catppuccino theme.
+/// A style that can be used to generate documentation using #link("https://typst.app/universe/package/tidy")[Tidy] for the Catppuccino theme.
 The returned dictionary is a tidy styles dictionary with some additional keys, most importantly `ctp_palette` whose value is the associated #show-type("flavor").
 ///
 /// - theme (string): The name of the theme to use.
 /// -> dictionary